The Power of Peers – TPC Expands Mental Health Peer Support

 Becoming a mental health peer specialist requires a certification that includes 500 hours of training and successful completion of an exam.
 Pollock and Zwolenski both heard about the opportunity while receiving peer-to-peer services at Anchor in Pawtucket.

-In the past, TPC had attempted to establish a program using peers but was not able to achieve meaningful integration with clinical programs.
+TPC had attempted to establish a program using peers in the past, but was not able to achieve meaningful integration with clinical programs.
 Jaissen Jackson, a clinical manager and coordinator of peer services at TPC, was tasked with building the mental health peers program from scratch.